Beethoven: A guide to his symphonies

-Skrowaczewski and his Saarbrucken players bring a rare fire and fury to the first movement.
+Skrowaczewski and his Saarbrucken players bring a rare fire and fury to the first movement of Beethoven's Second Symphony.
 And few can match their bonhomie in the following two movements – as the music bounces from orchestral section to section, masterfully paced by the conductor, one gets the impression of players thoroughly enjoying each others’, and Beethoven’s, company.

 Saarbrucken Radio Symphony Orchestra/Stanislaw Skrowaczewski

 You can buy this recording of Beethoven Symphony No. 2 from Sheet Music Plus